ExpressGateway/express-gateway.io/docs/policies/headers.md

 doc-order: 5.11
 ---

+**Note:** This policy has been superseded by the [Request Transformer][req-tran] and might be removed in a future version of Express Gateway.

 ### Description

 The Headers policy allows you to forward arbitrary values from the gateway as headers in the responseo object.